Conserveira de Lisboa: The Best Food Souvenir Shop in Lisbon

 Just remember, if you do decide to tote home a one-year supply of canned sardines from Conserveira de Lisboa as I did, those cute little cans are heavier than they look.
 You may end up sacrificing a suitcase to the gods of tinned fish.

 Culinary Backstreets Lisbon: If you’re a foodie, you don’t want to miss a culinary walking tour of Lisbon with Culinary Backstreets.
-I participated in their food tour of the Culinary Backstreets of the Bazaar Quarter in Istanbul and it was an absolutely one-of-a-kind memorable experience filled with insider food tips, meetings with local food producers, chefs and cooks as well as a fascinating overview of the city’s culture and history.
+I participated in their food tour of the Culinary Backstreets of the Bazaar Quarter in Istanbul and it was an absolutely memorable experience filled with insider food tips, meetings with local food producers, chefs and cooks as well as a fascinating overview of the city’s culture and history.
 Culinary Backstreets offers three tours in Lisbon.

 Getting to Lisbon: A member of the Star Alliance network, TAP (Transportes Aéreos Portugueses) flies direct to Lisbon from more than 85 destinations in 38 countries across Europe.
 On June 16, 2017 TAP launched service to Toronto, Stuttgart, Gran Canaria and Alicante.
 Their flights to Toronto are the sixth destination in North America.
 One of the most attractive features of TAP is the ability to add a stopover in Lisbon.
 Travellers can stay up to three days in Lisbon or in Porto, at no extra cost, as part of the Portugal Stopover Programme.